History of the Pakistan Super League: 2019 season

 The fourth season of the PSL was announced in September 2018.
-The PCB announced that while the tournament will begin in the UAE, eight games will be played in Pakistan.
-It was announced that these matches will be played in both Karachi and Lahore with Lahore hosting three games and Karachi hosting five games including the final.
+The PCB announced that while the tournament would begin in the UAE, eight games were played in Pakistan.
+It was announced that these matches would be played in both Karachi and Lahore with Lahore hosting three games and Karachi hosting five games including the final.

 As with all previous years, the opening ceremony was held in the Dubai International Cricket Stadium on 14 February 2019.
 The ceremony was hosted by Ramiz Raja and featured performances from Boney M, Pakistani rock band Junoon, Aima Baig, and the creators of the PSL's official anthem for the 2019 season Shuja Haider, Fawad Khan and Young Desi.
 American musician Pitbull was also supposed to be among the list of celebrities to perform at the ceremony but had to cancel due to reported technical issues with his flight to Dubai.

 The first 26 games of the tournament were played as announced in the UAE and the tournament then came to Pakistan for its completion.
 There was a change of plans among rising security concerns and all eight games were shifted to Karachi.
 There were strict security protocols enforced throughout the city as stars including Shane Watson, Darren Sammy, Kieran Pollard and others had all decided to come to Pakistan to complete the tournament.
 A reported 13,000 policemen and 2,500 armed paramilitary personnel were deployed to provide security to the players.

 The tournament kicked off with defending champions Islamabad United winning against Lahore Qalandars after a special innings from Asif Ali.
 The final of the tournament was played between Quetta Gladiators and Peshawar Zalmi.
 The ceremony before the final was cancelled in solidarity with the Christchurch attack in New Zealand.
 The closing ceremony lineup included super hit performances by Junoon, Fawad Khan, Shuja Haider, Aima Baig, Young Desi, and Abrar ul Haq.

 Gladiators, who were playing the final for a record third time won the tournament after they chased down Zalmi's total of 138 runs with eight wickets to spare.
 Quetta's Mohammad Hasnain was awarded the man of the match award for taking three wickets in the match.
 Shane Watson was awarded the player of the tournament award for his 430 runs scored in twelve matches throughout the tournament.

 2020 season

 The fifth edition of the PSL was the first season with all matches to be played in Pakistan.
 PCB chairman Ehsan Mani announced in June 2019 that all matches of the league would be played in the home country.
 It was announced that Karachi, Lahore, Multan, and Rawalpindi would host all games.
-The tournament was cut short and postponed indefinitely due to the coronavirus pandemic before the semi finals.
+The tournament was cut short and postponed indefinitely due to the coronavirus pandemic before the semi-finals.
 The foreign players were all sent back to mitigate the risk of spread of the virus after a few games were played behind closed doors without an audience.